 Be Ruthless About What You Keep

-Working with the areas I had identified for each category of clothes, I filled my closet up (organized by color but also by favorites) until it was full.
-This made room for 10 pairs of jeans, seven chunky sweaters (and about double that for thin ones), and 26 pairs of shoes (plus the small selection I allow myself to keep by the front door).
+Working with the areas I had identified for each category of clothes, I filled my bedroom closet (organized by color, then favorites) until it was full.
+This made room for 10 pairs of jeans, seven chunky sweaters (or about double that for thin ones), and 26 pairs of shoes (plus the small selection I allow myself to keep by the front door).

 Bundle Off-Season Items

-As for the extra pairs of shoes I didn’t want to part with just yet, she recommended labeled under-bed storage.
+As for the extra pairs of shoes I didn’t want to part with just yet, Crossett recommended labeled under-bed storage.
 The shallowness of the containers means I can keep each pair neatly ordered and not piled on top of one another.